AlexLitvino/pyASSA/README.md

 - Presenting results as a text file.

-## Dependencies
+## Environment and Dependencies
 Project is written on pure Python.
-No additional libs is required.
+No additional libs are required.
 But additional libs cold be needed for implementation project specific rules.
+Tested on Python 3.5.2, Windows 7.

 ## Hello, World!